-The Americans With Disabilities Act of 1990 (ADA) (42 U.S.C. § 12101, et seq.) is federal law that is the primary civil rights law for people with disabilities.
-The written requirements are voluminous - the United States Code and the Code of Federal Regulations (CFR), which provides working guidelines and policies, fill numerous hardbound books.
-The volume of the written law and policies is overwhelming and the ADA has application in almost every area of living today.
-It is important and necessary to "break it down" into understandable and applicable parts for conducting business and offering services in the U.S. that comply with the ADA requirements.
+Introduction - The Americans With Disabilities Act (ADA) (42 U.S.C.
+Section 12101, et seq.) is federal law that is the primary civil rights law for people with disabilities.
+The written requirements found in the United States Code and the Code of Federal Regulations (CFR), which provides working guidelines and policies, fill numerous hardbound books.
+The ADA applies to almost every area of life so it is necessary to "break it down" for application to conduct business and offer services in the U.S. that comply with the ADA.

-In the eyes of the law, a disability is not unlike any other part of diversity.
-People with disabilities are the largest minority in the United States!
-In part, the ADA defines a covered disability as a physical or mental impairment that substantially limits one or more major life activities.
-Among other things, the goals of the ADA are to mainstream people with disabilities and provide them with equal opportunities and equal access as everyone else.
-One primary goal is independent living - easy to remember the complexities of the ADA if you think about it providing a fundamental right "to just live" in the United States regardless of ability.
-Another easy way to think of the ideal offered by the ADA is to think of the term "barrier free" - not only to facilities, but to jobs, living conditions, education, services, etc. To personalize it, ask the question - Does anyone and everyone have equal opportunities and equal access to the opportunities and services our center offers?
+In the eyes of the law, a disability is similar to any other area of diversity.
+People with disabilities are the largest minority in the U.S. In part, the ADA defines a covered disability as a physical or mental impairment that substantially limits one or more major life activities.
+The condition may be permanent or temporary.
+The primary goal of the ADA is to provide people with disabilities equal opportunities and equal access as everyone else.
+Another goal is independent living - easy to remember the complexities of the ADA if you think about it providing a fundamental right "to just live" in the U.S. regardless of ability.
+Another easy way to think of what the ADA provides is to think of the term "barrier free" - not only to facilities, but to jobs, living conditions, education, services, etc. To personalize it, ask the question - Does everyone have equal opportunities and equal access to the services our center offers?